nandarwin19/notes/note.md

 https://qr.ae/psOf2K

+### book

-**life is a comedy for those who think and a tragedy for those who feel**
+life is a comedy for those who think and a tragedy for those who feel

 batcher knife
 confronation